material-components/material-components-ios/contributing/checklist.md

 1. Add the license to every source and script file in your component.
-1. Enter YES or NO  // TODO Link
+1. Enter YES or NO

 ### Unit Tests